 I dare you to stand in front of a world wonder and not smile.
-You are actually climbing the Great Wall of China, exploring the ancient ruins of Chichen Itza or eating gelato in front of the actual Roman Coliseum!
+You are actually climbing the Great Wall of China, exploring this cutie backpacker city in Thailand or eating gelato in front of the actual Roman Coliseum!
 This isn’t a picture — it’s the actually thing.
 You are there, in real life.
 That gives you a lot to smile about.
 Somehow, I feel happier when I’m exploring a quiet European town or a Thai temple than walking the aisles of Target.
 Weird, right?

 I want to get the most out of everything when I’m abroad.
 I want to try all the foods, I want to see all the things, and I want to come home just exhausted because I squeezed every possible moment out of my trip.
 Unlike me at home, there really isn’t room for Netflix when you travel.
-I love that I’m more ambitious when I’m in a foreign country.
+From trying new foods to experiencing new things, I love that I’m more ambitious when I’m in a foreign country.

-I guess that's why I've taken breaks from school to travel and did a gap year after graudation...which actually turned into two years; I think I'm my best self when I travel.
+I guess that's why I've taken breaks from school to travel (which I don't regret!) and did a gap year after graudation...which actually turned into two years and might be pushing a third; I think I'm my best self when I travel.